neilalexander/yggmail/README.md

 The following command line switches are supported by the `yggmail` binary:

-* `-peer tls://...` or `-peer tcp://...` — connect to a specific Yggdrasil node;
+* `-peer=tls://...` or `-peer=tcp://...` — connect to a specific Yggdrasil node;
-* `-database /path/to/yggmail.db` — use a specific database file;
+* `-database=/path/to/yggmail.db` — use a specific database file;
-* `-smtp listenaddr:port` — listen for SMTP on a specific address/port
+* `-smtp=listenaddr:port` — listen for SMTP on a specific address/port
-* `-imap listenaddr:port` — listen for IMAP on a specific address/port;
+* `-imap=listenaddr:port` — listen for IMAP on a specific address/port;
-* `-createuser username` — create a new user in the database (doesn't matter if Yggmail is running or not, just make sure that Yggmail is pointing at the right database file or that you are in the right working directory).
+* `-createuser=username` — create a new user in the database (doesn't matter if Yggmail is running or not, just make sure that Yggmail is pointing at the right database file or that you are in the right working directory).

 ## Notes